ddnexus/pagy/docs/sandbox/console.md

 order: 90
 ---

-Allows you to test Pagy in an [irb](https://github.com/ruby/irb)/[pry](https://github.com/pry/pry) environment without an app, but with a pre-configured stubbed environment for you.
+Allows you to interact with Pagy in an [irb](https://github.com/ruby/irb)/[pry](https://github.com/pry/pry) environment without an app, but with a pre-configured stubbed environment for you.

 It also provides a few useful methods that you can use to create a simple collection paginated with the `:offset` paginator or to set the parameters as needed.